Home

 For professional granite cleaning, you'll have to search in your local area.
 Start with stone warehouses and fabricators.
 Ask around.
 Get recommendations.
 Get references.
 Have them come take a look and see what they think needs to be done.

 And hire someone experienced.
-Stone restoration and specialized jobs cleaning granite countertops and floors is more art than labor, so you don't want a rookie.
+Stone restoration and specialized jobs cleaning granite countertops and floors is more of an art than labor, so you don't want a rookie.